Blackgaurd/Disaster-Tweets/v1/README.md

 # V1

-NLP ANN made with as few libraries as possible
+NLP ANN made with as few libraries as possible.
+Highest achieved accuracy: 78%.

 ## Things to download from nltk